hubrick/vertx-kafka-service/README.md

 * `maxRetryDelaySeconds`: Max retry delay since the retry delay is increasing (Default: 10)
 * `eventBusSendTimeout`: the send timeout for the messages that are relayed to the Vertx Event Bus.
 That is the time the handler has to handle and respond to the message.`
 * `messagesPerSecond`: the number of messages that should be relayed per second (Double, values bigger than 0.0 will limit, everything else is unlimitted)
+* `commitOnPartitionChange`: Run a commit cycle when the partition changes.
+This is mostly another trigger if you do not have that many messages on a topic and want to make sure a commit happens regularly.
+(Default: true)
+* `strictOrdering`: Makes the consumer await an acknowledgement before relaying the next message.
+Messages will thus not be handled in parallel anymore but strictly in the order of arrival.
+(Default: false)

 ### Example: